 If you already have a degree from an interior design program that is not accredited by CIDA, there is still a path for you.
 Please refer to the "Substantially Equivalent Programs" section on our website.

-If you'd like to stay close to home, there is a CIDA-accredited program at the UNLV School of Architecture.
+If you'd like to stay in-state, there is a CIDA-accredited program at the UNLV School of Architecture.
 Learn about it here (UNLV School of Architecture).

 The second step is earning two years of comprehensive, verified, interior design work experience.
-You will need to verify your work experience through the National Council for Interior Design Qualification (NCIDQ).
-Find out about verified work experience here (NCIDQ).
+You will need to verify your work experience through the Council for Interior Design Qualification (CIDQ).
+Find out about verified work experience here (CIDQ).

 You can start earning your verified work experience while you're in college, so if you're in college and getting experience in the field, start tracking it now.